dipscope/TypeManager.TS/README.md

 TypeScript needs to run with the `experimentalDecorators` and `emitDecoratorMetadata` options enabled when using decorator annotations.
 So make sure you have properly configured your `tsconfig.json` file.

-_This package has no dependencies.
-If you want additional type-safety and reduced syntax you may wish to install [reflect-metadata](https://github.com/rbuckton/reflect-metadata).
+_If you want additional type-safety and reduced syntax you may wish to install [reflect-metadata](https://github.com/rbuckton/reflect-metadata).
 This step is on your choice and fully optional.
 When installed it must be available globally to work.
 This can usually be done with `import 'reflect-metadata';` in your main index file._

 ## How it works?